Skip to main content

 Academic Responsibilities

-CMST 101: Fundamentals of Speech;
+• CMST 101: Fundamentals of Speech

-CMST 215: Public Speaking;
+• CMST 215: Public Speaking

-CMST 222: Argumentation & Debate;
+• CMST 222: Argumentation and Debate

-CMST/WMST 415-515: Communication & Gender;
+• CMST/WMST 415-515: Communication and Gender

-CMST 416-516: Rhetorical Criticism;
+• CMST 416-516: Rhetorical Criticism

-CMST 470: Intercultural Communication;
+• CMST 470: Intercultural Communication

-CMST 470: Honors Intercultural Communication;
+• CMST 470: Honors Intercultural Communication

-CMST 492-592: Topics: Pop Culture & Communication;
+• CMST 492-592: Topics: Pop Culture and Communication

-CMST 701: Intro to Graduate Studies;
+• CMST 701: Intro to Graduate Studies

-CMST 792: Topics: Graduate Writing Seminar
+• CMST 792: Topics: Graduate Writing Seminar

-CMST 792: Topics: Rhetorical Citizenship
+• CMST 792: Topics: Rhetorical Citizenship

-Brookings Inclusive Collaborative (community coalition);
+• Brookings Inclusive Collaborative

-Brookings Supports Breastfeeding (community coalition);
+• Brookings Supports Breastfeeding

 Awards and Honors

-2018 Outstanding Public Health Team Award (Brookings Supports Breastfeeding), South Dakota Public Health Association
+• 2018, Outstanding Public Health Team Award, Brookings Supports Breastfeeding, South Dakota Public Health Association

-2016 Outstanding Young Speech Teacher Award, Speech Communication Association of South Dakota
+• 2016, Outstanding Young Speech Teacher Award, Speech Communication Association of South Dakota

 Grants

-2) Enz, M. K., Kuehl, R. A., Hanson, J., & Moore, E. (all co-PIs, 2021).
-Working caregivers in the age of COVID-19: Perspectives from South Dakota State University employees.
-Collaborative Scholarship Fund Proposal, College of Arts, Humanities and Social Sciences internal grant, May 2021 – August 2021, awarded $2,927.
+• Enz, M. K., Kuehl, R. A., Hanson, J., and Moore, E. Working caregivers in the age of COVID-19: Perspectives from South Dakota State University employees.
+Collaborative Scholarship Fund Proposal, College of Arts, Humanities and Social Sciences internal grant, May 2021 – August 2021, $2,927.

-3) Kuehl, R. A. (PI), Enz, M. (co-PI), Drury, S. A. M., Lammers, A., Garst-Santos, C., Williams, K., Rovai, M., Doom, K., Heuton, A., Hauge, S., Petterson, D., Rhodes, M., Plummer, L., Torres Chan, S., & Whitehead, L. (2020).
-Deliberating diversity: Communicating about our community climate to enhance inclusion in Brookings businesses.
-Bush Foundation Community Innovation external grant, February 2020 – December 2022, awarded $193,256.
+• Kuehl, R. A., Enz, M., Drury, S. A. M., Lammers, A., Garst-Santos, C., Williams, K., Rovai, M., Doom, K., Heuton, A., Hauge, S., Petterson, D., Rhodes, M., Plummer, L., Torres Chan, S. and Whitehead, L. Deliberating diversity: Communicating about our community climate to enhance inclusion in Brookings businesses.
+Bush Foundation Community Innovation external grant, February 2020 – December 2022, $193,256.

-5) Kuehl, R. A. (PI), & Anderson, J. (2015, December).
-Women in human trafficking.
-Received funding for a one-time enrichment event in Fall 2016.
-Women & Giving internal grant, December 2015-December 2016, awarded $1,500.
+• Kuehl, R. A. and Anderson, J. Women in human trafficking.
+Women and Giving internal grant, December 2015 - December 2016, $1,500.

-6) Anderson, J. (co-PI), Kuehl, R. A. (co-PI), Tschetter, L., Schwaegerl, M., Yoder, J., Gullickson, H., Drury, S., Hildreth, M., & Bachman, C. (2013).
-Baby-friendly Brookings: Creating community conversations about public breastfeeding.
-Bush Foundation Community Innovation external grant, November 2013-June 2015, awarded $73,721.
+• Anderson, J., Kuehl, R. A., Tschetter, L., Schwaegerl, M., Yoder, J., Gullickson, H., Drury, S., Hildreth, M. and Bachman, C. Baby-friendly Brookings: Creating community conversations about public breastfeeding.
+Bush Foundation Community Innovation external grant, November 2013 - June 2015, $73,721.

-7) Anderson, J. (PI), Hungerford, H., Kang, S.W., Kuehl, R. A., Schwaegerl, M., Delbridge, E., & Yoder, J. (2012).
-Birthing opportunities: Experiences of SDSU nursing students and community women as volunteer doulas at Brookings Health System.
-Women & Giving internal grant, December 2012-December 2013, awarded $2,000.
+• Anderson, J., Hungerford, H., Kang, S.W., Kuehl, R. A., Schwaegerl, M., Delbridge, E. and Yoder, J. Birthing opportunities: Experiences of SDSU nursing students and community women as volunteer doulas at Brookings Health System.
+Women and Giving internal grant, December 2012 - December 2013, $2,000.

-8) Anderson, J. (PI), Hungerford, H., Kang, S.W., Kuehl, R. A., Schwaegerl, M., Delbridge, E., & Yoder, J. (2012).
-Rural mothers’ experiences with the innovative doula program at Brookings Health System.
-Rural Health Research Center internal grant, December 2012-December 2013, awarded $2,500.
+• Anderson, J., Hungerford, H., Kang, S.W., Kuehl, R. A., Schwaegerl, M., Delbridge, E. and Yoder, J. Rural mothers’ experiences with the innovative doula program at Brookings Health System.
+Rural Health Research Center internal grant, December 2012-December 2013, $2,500.

 Work Experience